sgrove/reactiveconf-2017-reasonml-workshop/README.md

 In short, we want you to know enough to start building real things for existing projects, and to know how to get around any roadblocks that come up.

 ### Caveats
 This is a four-hour workshop with forty people each, a handful of volunteers helping out, and a lot of material to cover.
-I know this is a busy time, but we *need* everyone to stay on top of their game and help us out.
+We know this is a busy time, but we *need* everyone to stay on top of their game and help us out.
 To that end, we have 5 *must do* pieces of homework before the workshop - and the sooner the better.

 ## Editor setup
 Everyone should install [Visual Studio Code (vscode)](https://code.visualstudio.com/download) so we have a uniform experience.
 Once that's set up, please install the fantastic [ReasonML package](https://github.com/reasonml-editor/vscode-reasonml#installation).
 Ask in the discord (#editorsupport) and let us know that you're prepping for the workshop if you have *any* problems at all.